Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Preliminaries

 \subsection{Conformal solitons to the MCF in \texorpdfstring{$\mathbb{H}^3$}{TEXT}}

-Another particular class of solutions to the MCF that we will approach here is the one of the \textit{conformal solitons}.
-However, such solitons are not related to the \textit{translators} approached previously, since their generating fields are not Killing.
-Indeed, in general, all killing fields are conformal, but not all conformal fields are killing.
-More precisely, according to \cite{MariOliveira}, let $f : M^n \to \tilde{M}^{n+1}$ be an isometric immersion of a smooth manifold $M^n$ into a Riemannian ambient space $\tilde{M}^{n+1}$ satisfying $ \overset{\rightarrow}{H}(p,t) = c \xi^\perp $, where $\xi^\perp$ is the orthogonal projection on the normal bundle of $f$, is called a soliton with respect to $\xi$ with soliton constant $c \in \mathbb{R}$.
-If $\xi$ is a conformal field, then f is named a conformal soliton.
-Thus, in the hyperbolic space $\mathbb{H}^3$, solitons where $\xi$ is a conformal field that satisfy

-We remember that a vector field is conformal if its flow consists of conformal transformations, meaning they preserve angles (but not necessarily distances).
+Another particular class of solutions to the MCF that we will approach here is the \textit{conformal solitons}.
+In this case, we can proceed as above, but considering $\xi$ as a conformal vector field, instead of a Killing field.
 Formally, a vector field $\xi$ is conformal if its Lie derivative with respect to the metric $g$, denoted by $\mathcal{L}_\xi g$, satisfies $\mathcal{L}_\xi g = 2 \lambda g$, where $\lambda $ is a smooth function called the potential function.
-In particular, if $\lambda$ is a constant, the vector field is called homothetic, and if $\lambda$ is identically zero, it is a Killing vector field.
-For more details we refer \cite{MariOliveira} (see also \cite{AliasLira,ArezzoSun,GiulioColombo,Smoczyk}).
-Hence, for the conformal field $\xi(p) = - e_3$, for all $p \in \mathbb{H}^3$, a surface $\tilde{S}$ that satisfies $\tilde{H} = - \langle e_3, \tilde{N}(p) \rangle$.
-Thus, equation \eqref{eq_def_solitonconf_general} becomes
+In particular, if $\lambda$ is a constant, the vector field is called homothetic, and if $\lambda$ is identically zero, it is a Killing vector field (see \cite{AliasLira,ArezzoSun,GiulioColombo,Smoczyk}).
+Conformal solitons in the hyperbolic space $\mathbb{H}^n$ were firstly considered by \cite{MariOliveira}.
+In this case, if $\xi$ is a conformal vector field in $\mathbb{H}^n$, a conformal soliton satisfies the following equation